mtwharmby/starting-micropython/docs/setup.md

 9. On the left hand side of the MobaXterm screen you should see a new option under *User sessions*.
 In my case it's labelled: `COM5 (Silicon Labs CP210x USB to UART Bridge (COM5))`.
 Next time you start MobaXterm (with the ESP32 connected), you can simply double click on this line to start the REPL.

 ## Setup VSCode <a id="setup-vscode"></a>
-*This next section is a bit more advanced and we don't need it for the first part, messing about with LEDs*
+*This next section is a bit more advanced and we don't need it for the first part, messing about with LEDs.*

 To allow us to write python code and upload it onto the ESP32, we are going to install the [PyMakr](https://docs.pycom.io/gettingstarted/software/vscode/) VSCode extension.
 PyMakr needs [Node.js](https://nodejs.org/) installed on the computer to run, so we'll install that first...
 For the minute, **make sure your ESP32 is not connected the the USB**.

 ### Install Node.js
-1. Download Node.js from https://nodejs.org/ - as of 05.12.2020, the current Long-Term Support (LTS) version, 14.15.
+1. Download Node.js from [https://nodejs.org/] - as of 05.12.2020, the current Long-Term Support (LTS) version, 14.15.
 Click the link on the left of the Node.js homepage:

     ![nodejs website in Firefox](./resources/setup/firefox_nodejs.PNG)